Stuart Peter Rolt: Military career

+In December 1918, and by now unemployed, he was placed on half-pay and retired from the army in September 1919, being granted the honorary rank of brigadier general.

 Personal life and family

 Stuart Peter Rolt married Evelyn Roylance Court, daughter of William Roylance Court and Mary Carlaw Walker, in 1912.
 They had four children, Pamela Rolt, Suzanne Phyllis Rolt, Sybil Mary Rolt and Tony Rolt, later a racing driver.